cockroachdb/docs/v1.0/known-limitations.md

 ## Query planning for `OR` expressions

-Given a query like `SELECT * FROM foo WHERE a > 1 OR b > 2`, even if there are appropriate indexes to satisfy both `a > 1` and `b > 2`, the query planner performs a full table or index scan because it can't use both conditions at once.
+Given a query like `SELECT * FROM foo WHERE a > 1 OR b > 2`, even if there are appropriate indexes to satisfy both `a > 1` and `b > 2`, the query planner performs a full table or index scan because it cannot use both conditions at once.

 ## Privileges for `DELETE` and `UPDATE`